Madagascar Travel with On The Go Tours

 Madagascar, set 400 kilometres off the east coast of Africa, enveloped by the clear warm waters of the Indian Ocean.
 The large island of Madagascar is know for its beautiful untouched beaches, pristine coral reefs, palm fringed tropical island archipelagos and bizarre but wonderful wildlife.
 Madagascar's landscape is equally diverse, with lush wet rainforests and dry spiny deserts, lunar landscapes of limestone formations, uninhabited off-shore islands, beaches and baobabs.Read More

-Discover the highlights of Madagascar on our 1000 Views of Madagascar tour departing throughout 2019 or let us tailormake your dream holiday to Madagascar.
+Discover the highlights of Madagascar on our 1000 Views of Madagascar tour departing throughout 2020 and 2021 or let us tailormake your dream holiday to Madagascar.

 Madagascar Lodge Accommodated Safaris